-These are the cupcakes I made for a July 4th party we went to.
-I was trying to make a patriotic version of a rainbow cake, but without using food coloring.
-They didn’t turn out the way I envisioned, but they were so tasty!
+These are sorta healthy cupcakes because they use really high quality, real food ingredients.
+If you are gonna eat a cupcake, might as well use pastured eggs, real milk and butter!
+I made these for a July 4th party we went to, I was trying to make a patriotic version of a rainbow cake without using food coloring.
+They were so tasty!

 Everyone raved about how moist they were and my husband devoured them!
-Well, truth be told, so did I!
+Truth be told, so did I!
 I didn’t let poor Penelope have any, but she learned the word cupcake.
-I know its only a matter of time before I won’t be able to control her sugar consumption, so I am going to hold out as long as possible.
+I was able to hold out on giving her any sugar at all, no juice, nothing, till she was 2 years old.
+I know it can seem harsh, but there is really no reason to give them sweets so young, its only a matter of time before you can’t control your kids sugar consumption, so I am all for holding out as long as possible.

-I just loved the way the bright color of the fruit looked against the bright orange pastured egg yolk and grass fed butter.
-The cake mix was organic and I used raw milk.
-So these cupcakes, could have been much healthier by using sprouted flour and some sort of natural sweetener, but these are still a million times better than crap you buy at Publix.
+I just love the way the bright color of the fruit looked against the bright orange pastured egg yolk and grass fed butter.

 The strawberry batch and the blueberry batch.
-The strawberries turned the batter pink not red, I somehow forgot that and then the blueberries turned the other batter purple.
-Not exactly, red white and blue, but like I said, tasty!!
+The strawberries turned the batter pink not red, I somehow forgot that (#momlife #babybrain) and then the blueberries turned the other batter purple.
+Not exactly, red white and blue, but like I said, they were tasty!!

 For the first round, I did strawberry, blueberry, strawberry, trying to get a gradual linear stacking, a la ombre, of the colors.

 Lastly, I put raspberries and blueberries on top to get the festive colors.
-I was hoping to print out and make these cupcake toppers, but never got around to it.
-Maybe next year!
+I was hoping to print out and make these cupcake toppers, but maybe next year!